justintadros/PythonSamples/README.md

 # Python Samples
-Introduction to Python programming, game designed to showcase how to create multiple Objects from the same Class.
+Introduction to Python programming, games and examples to help you on your journey.